How to Design High-Density PCBs With Buried and Blind Vias

 The main reason to use blind and buried vias is to save real estate on your Printed Board.
 If you’re really good, blind and buried vias can even reduce an 8 layer board to a 6 layer board.
 These vias are especially helpful when it comes to saving space for surface mounted technologies (SMTs), particularly ball grid arrays (BGAs).

 Blind vias can save you 50% more space on the outer layer than a through-hole via.
-Since only one side of the board is drilled, you can place a SMT component directly over the closed end of a blind via.
+Since only one side of the board is drilled, you can place an inner layer SMT component directly over the closed end of a blind via.
 Now you have space for that last minute SMT component.
-In case you’ve been working too much overtime and haven’t had enough sleep, I’ll remind you not to place a SMT component over the open end of a blind via.
+In case you’ve been working too much overtime and haven’t had enough sleep, I’ll remind you not to place a SMT component over the open end of a blind via on a printed circuit board.
 Buried vias can be used in the same way to save space for SMTs.

 Save space, save money

 Blind and buried vias can actually help you reduce EMI on your PCB components.
 The stubs on through-hole vias act as open-ended transmission lines and will reflect any signals transmitted through the via back into the circuit.
-The simple answer for this problem is to remove the stub.
+The simple answer for this problem is to remove the stub from the printed circuit board.
 Blind and buried vias do not have stubs, so they won’t cause as much reflection.

 Just because you can’t see a buried via, or the end of a blind via, does not mean they can’t cause EMI problems.
 Remember to follow electrical clearance and creepage rules when placing blind and buried vias.